 Building a Design System Generator from Scratch

-Why HSL Is Better Than RGB for Generation
+Why HSL Beats RGB for Generation

-• Hue (0-360): The color itself.
-0 is red, 120 is green, 240 is blue.
+- Hue (0-360): the color itself.
+0 red, 120 green, 240 blue.

-• Saturation (0-100%): How vivid the color is.
-0% is gray, 100% is pure color.
+- Saturation (0-100%): vividness.
+0% gray, 100% pure color.

-• Lightness (0-100%): How bright the color is.
-0% is black, 50% is the pure color, 100% is white.
+- Lightness (0-100%): 0% black, 50% the pure color, 100% white.

 HSL Color Wheel (simplified):